Heart Rate Zone Calculator

 - Place the two fingers on your radial artery, which is in line with your left thumb.
 You may need to feel around to find your pulse.

 - Count the number of times you feel your pulse over 15 seconds.

 - Multiply that number by 4 to find your resting heart rate in beats per minute (bpm).

 Did you know that…?

-The resting heart rate is a really good indicator of fitness level.
-The lower your resting heart rate, the more fit you are.
+Resting heart rate is a really good indicator of fitness level.
+The lower your resting heart rate, generally the more fit you are.

-Note: This doesn’t mean that someone who has a lower resting heart rate than you is fitter than you.
-But it does mean that monitoring a decrease in your resting heart rate, is a good indication that you are improving your personal fitness level.
-YAY!
+Note: This does not mean that someone with a lower resting heart rate than you is fitter than you.
+However, a decrease in your resting heart rate is a good indicator that you are getting healthier and fitter.

 Why you should know your resting heart rate

 The faster you can return to your resting heart rate when doing aerobic activity, the more energy you will have to do the things you love, like spending time with friends and family or racing your first 5k.

 To identify your personal target heart rate zone, you must first calculate your maximum heart rate.
 The easiest and safest way to calculate your maximum heart rate is using the Karvonen Method: 220 – your age = your maximum heart rate.
 This method is accurate enough for most people and is a good starting point to base your heart rate zone training.